Generative Semantic Communication via Textual Prompts: Latency Performance Tradeoffs: Introduction

-Semantic communications through \textit{textual descriptions} or \textit{prompts} has recently emerged as an efficient Gen SemCom scheme to convey the most important semantics of the source signal to the receiver in a compact form \cite{qiao2024latency, Zhijin, cicchetti2024language, xu2024semantic}.
-In this setup, pre-trained \textit{Multi-modal/Vision Language Model (M/VLM)}s are used to generate a high-fidelity textual prompt from the source signal, i.e. visual captioning/question answering, that preserves its intended semantic content.
-This textual prompt is then transmitted to the receiver, making its semantic quality critical.
-A larger M/VLM model can generate a higher fidelity prompt that can be better adjusted to the communication intent, at the cost of significantly increased computational complexity and latency.
-On the other hand, smaller versions of these M/VLMs that can run \textit{on-device}, will reduce the computational complexity/latency, but compromise the quality of the generated prompt.
-Moreover, considering the computing resources available on the edge and device, the computations required for prompt generation can be carried out either with smaller models on-device, or offloaded to the edge servers where larger M/VLMs can be deployed \cite{Edge1, Edge2, Edge3}.
-Unlike the conventional semantic-unaware computation offloading that mainly focuses on latency or energy consumption minimization, the optimal design for edge-device collaborative Gen SemCom should consider the complexity and performance heterogeneity of M/VLMs, thereby posing challenges in addressing the resulting multi-dimensional resource optimization problem.
+In this setup, pre-trained \textit{Multi-modal/Vision Language Models (M/VLMs)} are used to generate a high-fidelity textual prompt from the source signal, i.e. visual captioning/question answering, that preserves its intended semantic content.
+This textual prompt is transmitted to the receiver, making its semantic quality critical.
+A larger M/VLM can generate a higher fidelity prompt that can be better adjusted to the communication intent, at the cost of significantly increased computation complexity and latency.
+On the other hand, smaller versions of these M/VLMs that can run \textit{on-device}, will reduce the computation complexity/latency, but compromise the quality of the generated prompt.
+Moreover, considering the computing resources available on the edge and device, the computations required for prompt generation can be carried out either with smaller models on-device, or offloaded to the edge servers where larger M/VLMs are deployed. {Recently, the semantic-unaware computation offloading mainly focuses on optimizing communication and computation resources\cite{2024TVT,2024JSAC1,2024JSAC2}.
+Specifically, the work in \cite{2024TVT} proposed a block coordinate descent-based algorithm to minimize user latency.
+Furthermore, to minimize the energy consumption, a long-term queue-aware scheme was proposed in \cite{2024JSAC1}, and an iterative algorithm based on successive convex approximation was proposed in \cite{2024JSAC2}, respectively.
+Unlike existing semantic-unaware studies\cite{2024TVT,2024JSAC1,2024JSAC2} that solely focus on minimizing the latency or energy consumption, Gen SemCom design should also incorporate semantic-related performance metrics, which motivates our work.}